 After a long, cold winter, summer has finally arrived.
 The summer sun brings days by the pool, watching the game with a cold beer, and the start of air conditioning season.
-It’s probably been a while since you’ve fired up your central air, so if you experience any of these three signs it might be time to start thinking about replacing your old air conditioning system.
+It’s probably been a while since you’ve fired up your central air, so if you experience any of these three signs it might be time to start thinking about replacing your central AC system.

 1. Your Air Conditioner Makes Strange Noises

 A properly functioning central air conditioning system shouldn’t make too much noise.
-That may seem like common sense, but if you’re in a home with forced hot air, you might be used to a certain dull roar constantly emanating from your ducts during the winter.
+That may seem like common sense, but in a home with forced hot air, you might hear a constant dull roar coming from your ducts during the winter.
 Most newer, high-efficiency two-speed air conditioning compressors feature sound dampening technology that should keep the hubbub down to about 55 decibels.
 For reference, 55 decibels is about the amount of noise a coffee maker produces when it’s brewing up a fresh pot.
 Older condensers might make a bit of noise when they turn on, but once they’re up and running, they shouldn’t be too noticeable.

 Even beyond the decibel level, certain sounds could be signs of some serious issues and shouldn’t be ignored.
 For instance, if you hear a banging or clanging sound you most likely have a mechanical problem like a loose crankshaft or an unbalanced blower.
 Ignoring that sound might eventually mean the whole compressor needs to be replaced.
 Humming or clicking sounds could indicate some electrical problems while buzzing or rattling could mean anything from debris in the unit to impending mechanical failure.
 The point being, if you hear these sounds, call a professional to have it checked, with any luck it might be an easy fix, if you wait, they almost certainly won’t be.